Tesla Model Y livestream: How to watch

-It's easy: The Silicon Valley electric carmaker is hosting a livestream exclusively on its website.
+It's easy: The Silicon Valley electric carmaker is hosting a livestream exclusively on its website today.
 Just point your browser here.
-In fact, if you go to the URL now, you can set up a notification to remind yourself to watch the proceedings, which start at 8pm PT.
+In fact, if you go to the URL now, you can set up a notification to remind yourself to watch the proceedings, which start at 8 p.m.
+PT.

-Of course, you'll want to keep a browser window open to right here at Roadshow, as well.
-We'll have CNET senior editor and Roadshow correspondent Ashley Esqueda right in the thick of the action at the Model Y event, as well as editors following along with the livestream for immediate reporting and analysis.
+You'll want to keep a browser window open right here at Roadshow, as well.
+We'll have CNET senior editor and Roadshow correspondent Ashley Esqueda right in the thick of the action at the Model Y event, as well as Roadshow editors following along with the livestream for immediate reporting and analysis.
 For the very latest from our crew, grab the popcorn and bookmark Roadshow's Twitter and Instagram feeds.

-While you're at it, we recommend keeping tabs on Tesla's official Twitter account, as well as CEO Elon Musk's always-spicy Twitter feed, too.
+While you're at it, we recommend keeping tabs on Tesla's official Twitter account and CEO Elon Musk's always-spicy Twitter feed.

 If history is any guide, Tesla's enigmatic executive won't just pull a sheet off of the 2020 Model Y and be done with it -- there's bound to be a few surprises.
-(In fact, if you're listening, Elon, we've got a list of a few things we'd like updates on...).
+(And if you're listening, Elon, we've got a list of a few things we'd like updates on...)

 Tesla fans, auto enthusiasts and investors -- bull and bear alike -- will all be watching the livestream intently.
 We're even guessing a few late-night lights will be on at the SEC's offices, too.
 There are lots of questions yet to be answered about the Model Y, and plenty of questions about the state of the embattled automaker in general.
-We'll know more tomorrow night at 8pm.
+We'll know more later tonight starting at 8 p.m.

 Do you plan to tune in?
 What else do you think will be revealed?
 Let us know by leaving us note in the comments.